sebhansen/sebhansen/README.md

 # Hello, World! 👋

-I'm Sebastian, a passionate software developer, currently a Robotic Process Automation Developer.
+I'm Sebastian, a passionate Software Engineer at JN Data, developing tools for other developers to use in the Mainframe!
 Feel free to reach me on on my email for any inquiries!

 My journey in programming began with a curiosity to understand how video games work and if I could tweak them to my advantage.
 This curiosity has evolved into a deep passion for developing robust software solutions for pretty much anything.